North Coast Synthesis Ltd.

 Goldfish loss

-2025-10-27 Video training theory text Apertus copyright It may be a problem for text models to generate exact quotes from training data.
+2025-10-27 Video training theory text Apertus copyright memorization It may be a problem for text models to generate exact quotes from training data.
 This paper looks at a simple modification to the training loss function, intended to prevent models from being able to generate exact quotes.
 The technique was adopted by the recent Apertus models in their pursuit of "compliance."
 Access: Free account (logged in)

 Apertus model intro